 22th September 2015 (Tuesday)…

-When I alighted out of the car, it was overcast and drizzling.
+When I alighted out of the car at dawn, it was still overcast and drizzling.
 Went to a nearby shop and asked for a cup of tea.
-Tea was good and so was the price Rs.30- for a cup, the previous day I had paid Rs.10-only for even a better cup of tea from the adjoining shop.
-This time my mistake was I did not ask for the price beforehand.
+Tea was good and so was the price Rs.30- for a cup.
+The previous day I had even a bigger and better cup of tea from the adjoining shop for Rs.10-.

+Lalpari on the way to Tangmarg.
 Tangmarg used to be a small pretty orchard village back then in 1983.
 This time it had wide beautiful road, big stores, restaurants and hotels.

 Lalpari posing one more time on beautiful wet road in Tangmarg.

 Doodhpathri has no permanent settlement and is inaccessible during winters due to heavy snowfall.
 In summers shepherds from the plains bring cattle for grazing and remain at doodhpathri for about six months.

 Like Gulmarg, it is an alpine valley covered with snow clad mountains and the meadows of pine fir and deodar.
 The natural meadows, which are covered with snow in winter, allow the growth of wildflowers during spring and summer.

-I was lost in that mesmerising environment for about two hours and when I reached back to the snackbar, the Assam couple, half of my age, showed their astonishment at meeting a man double of their age yet full with such a childlike excitement.
+I was lost in that mesmerising environment for about two hours and when I reached back to the snackbar, the Assamese couple, half of my age, showed their astonishment at meeting a man double of their age yet full with such a childlike excitement.